Alcohol Use During Pregnancy

 Alcohol use during pregnancy can cause:

 Alcohol use during pregnancy remains a leading preventable cause of birth defects and neurodevelopmental abnormalities in the United States.
-Visit the
+Visit the Fetal Alcohol Spectrum Disorders webpage for more information.

 Alcohol Use While Nursing